 - What did God tell Noah to build?
 An ark

-- When the flood came, how many people were on the ark and who were they?
-8- Noah and wife, Noah’s 3 sons (Shem Ham, and Japheth) and their wives.
+- When the flood came, how many people were on the ark, and who were they?
+8- Noah and his wife, Noah’s three sons (Shem, Ham, and Japheth) and their wives.

 - When everyone was in the ark, who shut the door?
 God

 - What would have happened to Noah and his family if he had not obeyed God?
 They would have drowned in the flood.